likecoin/likecoin-chain-tx-indexer/README.md

 For `/txs` endpoint, the query format is the same as the `/txs?...` endpoint of the lite client.
 Example: `http://localhost:8997/txs?message.action=send&page=3005&limit=100`

-Unreconized endpoints will be forwarded to the lite client.
+Unrecognized endpoints will be forwarded to the lite client.

 ### testing